Install Infinite Scale on a Server

 If you have logged in successfully, you should see the following screen:

-Among other topics described below, some basic monitoring commands and a short description to update Infinite Scale is provided.
+Among other topics described below, some basic monitoring commands and a brief description of update Infinite Scale are provided.

 Monitor the Instance